ESMValGroup/ESMValTool_Tutorial/_episodes/11-dask-configuration.md

 >>    threads_per_worker: 2
 >>    memory_limit: 2GiB
 >>```
->> Note that the bars representing the memory use turn
+>> Note that the bars representing the memory use turn orange as the worker
->> orange as the worker reaches the maximum amount of memory it is
+>> reaches the maximum amount of memory it is allowed to use and it starts
->> allowed to use and it starts 'spilling' (writing data temporarily) to disk.
+>> 'spilling' (writing data temporarily) to disk.
 >> The red blocks in the top right panel represent time spent reading/writing
 >> to disk.
 While 2 GiB per worker may be enough in other cases, it is
 >> apparently not enough for this recipe.
+>>
+>> Warning messages about high memory usage by workers and/or killed workers
+>> will also be written to the terminal, which may be convenient to diagnose
+>> issues that occurred while you were not watching the dashboard.
 >>
 > {: .solution}
 {: .challenge}